panoptic-labs/docs/docs/developers/V1.0/libraries/library.Errors.md

 ```

 ### NotPanopticPool
-CollateralTracker: the caller for a permissioned function is not the Panoptic Pool
+CollateralTracker: The caller for a permissioned function is not the Panoptic Pool

 ```solidity